 Greet the people of God as they assemble for prayer, help them find seats if needed, and assist in taking up the gifts at the Offertory of the Mass.
 This ministry is open to men, women and teenagers.

 Visit with and take the Eucharist to those members of our parish who are sick and homebound.

 Cantors and other musicians are needed to serve the parish in song at the liturgies.
 Patty Woerter is our Coordinator of Liturgical Music.
 With the exception of cantors, prior musical experience is helpful but not required.

 - Cantors lead sung prayer at liturgies with no choir.
 A meeting with the Coordinator is required.

-- Adult Choir rehearses on Wednesday evening.
-The Women’s Choir rehearses at 5:00 PM and the Men’s Choir rehearses at 6:00 PM.
+- Adult Choir rehearses on Wednesday evening at 5:00 PM.
 These choirs also rehearse before the 10:00 AM Mass on the Sunday when they are scheduled to sing.